Ebiroll/esp32_sigrok/README.md

 A SUMP compatible Logical Analyser for the esp32, for use with i.e sigrok https://en.wikipedia.org/wiki/Sigrok

-Pins defined for logical input.
+Pins that can be used for logical input on the WROVER board.

 ```
             12,